wannesm/LeuvenMapMatching/README.md

 # Leuven.MapMatching

-Align a trace of coordinates to a map (represented as a graph).
+Align a trace of GPS measurements to a map or road segments.

 ![example](http://people.cs.kuleuven.be/wannes.meert/dtaimapmatching/example1.png)

-## Usage
+## Installation and usage

+    $ pip install leuvenmapmatching

+More information and examples:

 [leuvenmapmatching.readthedocs.io](https://leuvenmapmatching.readthedocs.io)